Wafaaismail/Cool-Compiler-/README.md

-  R run main and give it this input :  > testCases/badParser.cl
+  - Run main and give it this input :  > testCases/badParser.cl

   It will show the error in the file and where it's.